 The Jazz still puts a smile on my face each time I see it.
 Whenever a Jazz/Fit passes by me, I can’t help but observe the driver behind the wheel, mods, the sound it makes, driving style, ride height, rims, tyres, tints, body kits, anything and everything that makes a Jazz, jazz.

-I’ve ferried a full load of adults up and down slopes, scraped the front end over high humps and bumps, scraped the side in an act of misjudgment, accelerated like a madman away from red lights in “S” mode, drove in heavy rain, late at night along Mandai, CTE, BKE, convoy-ed with a column of Jazzes and Fits in highway congestion, ran errands on it, ferried my family to and fro, and I enjoy every single moment.
+I’ve ferried a full load of adults up and down slopes, scraped the front end over high humps and bumps, scraped the side in an act of misjudgment, bolted from green lights in “S” gear, drove in heavy rain, late at night along Mandai, and expressways, convoy-ed with a column of Jazzes and Fits in highway congestion, ran errands, ferried my family to and fro.
+I enjoyed every single moment.

 The wipers are squeaking and I will need to do something.
-Perhaps new blades will stop the squeaking.
-My rear wiper feels crumbly; It’s no wonder it is doing a terrible job at wiping water away.
+Perhaps new blades are in order.
+My rear wiper feels crumbly; No wonder it is doing a terrible job at wiping water away.
 It’s not that bad, but I should do something about it soon.